-All other units not mentioned above did not show any observable signs of structural deteriorations that could be considered "unsafe or dangerous" as defined in the Florida Building Code at the time of our visual observations.
+None of the units observed showed any signs of structural deteriorations that could be considered "unsafe or dangerous" as defined in the Florida Building Code at the time of our visual observations.
 Additionally, some of the units' exterior edges were inaccessible at the time of the inspection and could not be observed in close detail.